-Some snake enclosures are quite bare: just substrate, a water dish and a hide or two.
-However, just because snakes are reptiles, that doesn’t mean they don’t appreciate things to do.
-Snakes love to investigate new objects, textures, and smells, as they would naturally explore outdoors in the wild.
+Some snake enclosures are quite bare: substrate, a water dish, and two hides.
+But just because snakes are reptiles doesn’t mean they don’t need toys to keep them occupied.
+Snakes love to investigate new things, hiding places, and smells, just as they would in the wild.

-Climbing branches, such as Exo Terra Jungle Vines, make great toys for snakes.
+Climbing branches, such as Exo Terra Jungle Vineon Amazon, are entertaining toys for snakes.
 You can bend them into different shapes to give your snake new ways of navigating its enclosure.
-Snakes also love exploring tunnels, climbing on rocks and hiding in fake plants.
+Snakes also really enjoy exploring tunnels, climbing on rocks, and hiding in fake plants.

-Snakes don’t play with toys in the same way as other animals.
-However, enrichment is still crucial for their mental wellbeing.
+Snakes don’t play with toys in the same way as other mammals.
+However, ‘toys’ are still crucial for their mental wellbeing.
 We’ll look at what snakes do for fun, and assess some snake enrichment toys.
 We’ll also share other ways that you can enhance your snake’s enclosure.

 What Do Snakes Do for Fun?

-If their enclosures are too open, or they don’t have enough hiding spaces, they can also become stressed.
-This can lead to a refusal to eat, and a depleted immune system.
+If the enclosure is too open, or doesn’t have enough hiding spaces, the snake can become stressed.
+This can lead to a refusal to eat and health problems due to a depleted immune system.

-Practically anything that your snake can climb on, under or into will be appreciated.
-If it looks natural and helps your snake feel at home, all the better.
+There are enrichment toys that you can include in your snake’s vivarium.
+Anything that your snake can climb on, under or into will be appreciated.
+If it looks natural and helps your snake relax, all the better.

 1) Zoo Med Cork Bark (Natural Cork Rounds)